colpalm/internet-speed-tracker/README.md

 Track home internet speed

 ## Build and Run Tests
-- Run `make backend-all` to install dependencies and run python tests
+- Run `make full-build` to install backend dependencies, build frontend and run all tests
-- Run `make frontend-build` to build the frontend
+- See make file for other targets

 ## Deploy Locally
 - Run `make dev` to deploy the backend and frontend services